 XV.)
 WELFARE WORK

-The camp had recently been visited by a representative of the Y.M.C.A.
+This camp is regularly visited by the Y.M.C.A.

 XVII.)
 GENERAL IMPRESSION

 This camp makes still the best of impression.

 The Man of Confidence stated that the occupation with the camp authorities is very easy and that the spirit among the prisoners is excellent.

 Dr. Kurt Schaeffeler.